FredCoen/socket_vault/README.md

 When you submit an intent through the SpokePoolWrapper, the following sequence occurs:

 1. **Intent Creation**:
-   - The `deposit` function on SpokePoolWrapper is called with parameters specifying the Arbitrum to Sepolia WETH transfer
+   - The `deposit` function on SpokePoolWrapper is called with parameters specifying the intent configured to transfer ETH from Arbitrum Sepolia to Base Sepolia
-   - SpokePoolWrapper forwards this to Across Protocol's SpokePool
+   - The intent gets forwarded to Across Protocol's SpokePool
-   - It also notifies the SolverAppGateway via Socket Protocol
+   - The SolverAppGateway deployed on Socket gets notified about the intent to be filled

 2. **Intent Detection**:
-   - The SolverAppGateway receives the notification via Socket's `callFromChain` function
+   - The SolverAppGateway receives the notification via Socket Plug's `callFromChain` function
    - It decodes the payload to extract the deposit parameters
-   - The gateway validates that this is an intent it can fill
+   - The gateway strategy validates that this is an intent it can fill

 3. **Liquidity Provision**:
-   - The gateway calls the WETHVault on the destination chain
+   - The gateway calls the WETHVault via the privileged Socket restricted `executeIntent` function
-   - The vault's `executeIntent` function is triggered
+   - Socket's switchboard validate the correctness of the call before it is made.
+In this tutorial we make use of the already implemented FastSwitchboard which only requires the watcher's approval.
+This however can be configured according to application's trust assumption needs.
    - The vault checks that it has sufficient liquidity

 4. **Intent Execution**: